ONSdigital/gdhi-adj/README.md

 LSOA-level estimates from administrative, demographic, and housing-based datasets.

 This `gdhi-adj` repository provides the **final, open-source quality assurance module** for that process.
+Its purpose is to transform the initial, proxy-based estimates -- which may contain statistical artifacts or implausible outliers -- into final, publishable data.
+(See the section below *Why Are Adjustments Needed?* below for an explanation of why these initial estimates require correction.)

 It is a lightweight Python pipeline, built using `pandas` and `NumPy`, and developed in line with the [Government Statistical Service's (GSS) Reproducible Analytical Pipeline (RAP) principles](https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/) and [modern best practices](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html#).

-The `gdhi-adj` pipeline ingests the initial LSOA estimates and applies a transparent process to refine the data, which includes:
+The `gdhi-adj` pipeline ingests the initial LSOA estimates and applies a transparent, rules-based **constrained statistical editing** process.

-- Outlier detection
-- Rules-based adjustments
-- Ensuring the final small-area data preserves the exact local authority (LA) totals
+This refinement operates on a core methodological principle: the high-level **Local Authority (LA) total is treated as a fixed "anchor."**
+This establishes a clear hierarchy of trust, where the LA-level total is accepted as statistically robust and correct, while the *intra-LA distribution* ( the apportionment to LSOAs) is treated as potentially flawed and in need of refinement.

+Therefore, the pipeline's adjustments are a **constrained re-distribution**.
+When an LSOA outlier is corrected (e.g., its value is reduced), that same amount is **not** removed from the system.
+Instead, it is proportionally re-apportioned to all other LSOAs *within that same LA*.
+This "zero-sum" approach ensures that the final, refined LSOA estimates perfectly sum back to the original, unchanged LA totals.

-The result is the final, quality-assured set of GDHI statistics at the LSOA level, ready for publication.
+The result is a reliable and statistically consistent set of GDHI statistics at the LSOA level, ready for publication.
 The diagram below summarises this two-stage process.

 ```mermaid
 flowchart TD